 Dons are upper-year students who live and work in residence.
 Each floor is assigned a don to help with questions or problems, uphold rules and policies, and provide support to students, but dons also specialize in making your stay in residence a great time!
 Dons plan fun activities and hold monthly meetings to help students get to know each other and have a good experience while living in residence.

 If you have any questions or concerns about university or residence, be sure to let your Don know.
-They've been through the first-year experience before and understand that moving away from home and starting university can be challenging, exciting, and a bit scary.
+They’ve been through similar experiences and are equipped with resources to help you navigate your experience.

 Dons also ensure that residents are following residence rules.
 This is an important part of the Don’s job, as respecting each other is the foundation for a strong community.
 When necessary, Dons attempt to resolve conflicts which arise within the community.